Key Takeaways

 The hottest markets are those that have plenty of buyers and a quick pace combined with low inventory.
 Rhode Island’s low inventory has been keeping prices lofty despite high interest rates, but demand remains.
 The median DOM is much lower than the national average, signifying a frenzy for the few homes that do hit the market.

-As long as there is demand for Rhode Island homes, a housing market crash seems unlikely anytime soon.
+As long as there is demand for Rhode Island homes, a housing market crash seems unlikely anytime soon in 2026.

 Forecast for The U.S. Housing Market